1kmmk1/ALM_Hallucination/README.md

 > *Congruent*: "Is there a man crying and a woman laughing?" → Correct answer: **Yes**
 > *Incongruent*: "Is there a man laughing and a woman crying?" → Correct answer: **No**

-This reveals that models only check for **co-existence** of sounds (and "Yes-bias"), not their correct binding.
+This reveals that models only check for **co-existence** of sounds (and exhibit "Yes" bias), not their correct binding.

 ## Dataset